 Surprisingly, although the SAP Note refers to the SSL configuration file, it does not provide a copy of it, and neither does it mention where it can be found.
 Lucky for us, Markus has already gone through the exercise and mentioned that it can be found in the iaik_ssl.jar file in the PI system.
 However, the path provided by him was not applicable in our system (maybe because ours is dual stack), so I’m listing where I found it on my system instead:-

 Once we have default config file, we configured SNI support by following section 5.5 of the note.
-Since our interfaces connect to both servers that require SNI as well as do not support SNI, we add the following property to the file.
+Since our interfaces connect to both servers that require SNI as well as those that do not support SNI, we add the following property to the file.

 The real fun begins!